microsoft/AzureTRE/docs/tre-admins/workflows.md

 The snippet above contains two conditions:

 1. Checking the name of the originating repository of the PR.
 In case the PR is from a fork the condition evaluates to `false`. `github.repository` (see [`github` context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context)) evaluates into string e.g., "microsoft/AzureTRE".
-2. Checking if the ull request has a label "safe to test".
+2. Checking if the pull request has a label "safe to test".

 Effectively, the two conditions allow the job execution for all PRs originating from internal branches, but only allow PRs originating from a fork with "safe to test" label assigned to do so.
 The workflows of fork PRs will remain in "skipped" state until the label is set.